 John Warfel creates work that engages with his clients' stories.
 Photography, design, illustration and video all come into play - and he thinks it's great to create for a living.
-But in order to get his hands dirty after a day spent working on a computer, he pursues artistic endeavors like drawing, printmaking and t-shirt design.
+He really like worms and tentacles, lightning, candy, ravens, peanut butter, and hard rock about dragons.

-Sarah Terrell's work is energetic and eclectic in style and subject matter.
+Sarah Marshall Terrell's work is energetic and eclectic in style and subject matter.
 While embracing grunge art, pop surrealism, and pop culture, her work remains deeply influenced by nature, travel, and all things beautiful.
 She finds solace in expressing herself through painting and drawing, coming back to the canvas again and again to try something new.

 Bruce Maurey's paintings draw inspiration from his time spent living near the Mexico border.
 Dia de los Muertos characters are typically the focal point of his work, with vibrant colors and whimsical scenes which represent a celebration of life and death, honoring both his past and those passed.

 Wil Kirkman’s neon glass sculptures are conduits of encased illuminated color.
 Inspired by the organic nature of the rare earth elements that fluoresce under ultraviolet light, his custom works fuse design, use of color and the artistic component, pushing the boundaries of neon art technology.